66,000 war crimes have been reported in Ukraine. It vows to prosecute them all.

 The battle for justice could prove just as challenging as the fight for land.

-The Ukraine war offers an unparalleled opportunity to test the still-evolving international justice system that began to take shape after World War II.
-The United Nations has found clear evidence that “an array” of war crimes and other violations of human rights and international law have been committed, according to an initial report by the Independent International Commission of Enquiry on Ukraine set up under the auspices of the United Nations earlier this year.
+The war in Ukraine offers an unparalleled opportunity to test the still-evolving international justice system that began to take shape after World War II.
+The United Nations has found clear evidence that “an array” of war crimes and other violations of human rights and international law have been committed, according to an initial report by the Independent International Commission of Inquiry on Ukraine set up under the auspices of the United Nations last year.

 Not only is there an overwhelming number of cases, but abundant evidence, noted a European diplomat, who spoke on the condition of anonymity to discuss sensitive issues.
 Technology has brought new means of documenting crimes, from the videos posted on social media by Russian and Ukrainian soldiers to satellite footage that reveals patterns of deliberate attacks on civilian targets.